Pmndrs.docs

 R3F's API is completely x-platform, so you can use events and hooks just as you would on the web.

-Just make sure to import from @react-three/fiber/native or @react-three/drei/native to use their native targets.
+Make sure to import from @react-three/fiber/native or @react-three/drei/native for correct IntelliSense and platform-specific abstractions.

 }